Verca/tic-tac-toe/doc/module.md

     return Observable.of(Actions.resetBoard(), push('/tic-tac-board'));
   });
 ```
-Description: This epic triggers on action type RESET_GAME defined in the same module.
+Description: This epic triggers on action type Actions.RESET_GAME defined in the imported actions file.
-Then it will trigger `Actions.resetBoard()` action and then action `push('/tic-tac-board')`.
+Then it will trigger `Actions.resetBoard()` action and then action `push('/tic-tac-board')` (redirects to the other route).

 **Note:** `push('/tic-tac-board')` is a [react-redux-router](https://github.com/reactjs/react-router-redux) action.
 It expects destination route as an argument.
 Import for this action differs from other actions.
 It's always simply